Andrios17/T1A2---FINAL/README.md

 I completed this assignment with the mindset of a junior web developer who is aiming to utilise this portfolio to reach perspective employers in the industry with the hopes of gaining employment as a full-stack web developer in a small to medium software development company.
 As such, the target audience is hiring managers in those environments.

-**This project features  a total of nine HTML documents that all link together and which have all been designed with a mobile first design to provide a seemless user experience (media quries were set using the Google Chrome inspect feature and focused on making sure the portfolio was responsive to all device types listed in that feature).**
+**This project features  a total of nine HTML documents that all link together and which have all been designed with a mobile first design to provide a seemless user experience (media queries were set using the Google Chrome inspect feature and focused on making sure the portfolio was responsive to all device types listed in that feature).**

 It is simple in its design, and this is done with the purpose of creating a portfolio that focuses on providing key information to perspective employers in a way that does not take away from the information that is being conveyed.